Ahmed-Essam-Hammam/attendance_system/README.md

 # Attendance System

-This project is a Face Recognition-based Attendance System that uses the OpenCV, face_recognition, and Pandas libraries to recognize faces from a webcam and mark attendance in an Excel sheet.
+This project is a Face Recognition-based Attendance System that uses OpenCV, face_recognition, and Pandas to recognize faces from a webcam and mark attendance in an Excel sheet (Attendance.xlsx).

 Features
-✅ Detects and recognizes faces in real time using a webcam ✅ Compares detected faces with known faces from an "images" folder ✅ Marks attendance in an Excel sheet (Attendance.xlsx) with a timestamp ✅ Uses face_recognition for accurate facial identification ✅ Draws bounding boxes around recognized faces
+✅ Detects and recognizes faces in real time using a webcam ✅ Compares detected faces with known faces from an images/ folder ✅ Marks attendance in an Excel sheet (Attendance.xlsx) with a timestamp ✅ Uses face_recognition for accurate facial identification ✅ Draws bounding boxes around recognized faces